Enumeration of interval graphs and $d$-representable complexes: Problems and remarks

 \section{Problems and remarks}

 \begin{itemize} \item Bender, Richmond and Wormald \cite{bender_richmond_wormald} proved that almost all chordal graphs are split, and so the lower bound on the number of $1$-collapsible complexes in \Cref{thm:d-collapsible} is tight.
-We suspect that the lower bound remains tight also in higher dimensions. \item The lower bound in the Sandwich Theorem (\Cref{thm:order-sandwich}) can be improved to $\tfrac{n}{2} g(n-1)\le f_1(n)$.
+We suspect that the lower bound remains tight also in higher dimensions, i.e., that $\log_2 g_d(n) = \frac{1}{(d+1)^{d+1}} n^{d+1} + O(n^d)$ for all $d\ge 1$. \item The lower bound in the Sandwich Theorem (\Cref{thm:order-sandwich} in \Cref{sec:interval}) can be improved to $\tfrac{n(n-1)}{2} g(n-2)\le f_1(n)$.
 To obtain this bound one must first note that the interval graph we construct has an essentially unique representation by intervals, up to reflection about a common point.
 This follows from the fact that the interval graph has no ``buried subgraphs'' in the sense of Hanlon~\cite{hanlon}.
-Thus even when we regard the graph as unlabeled, this unique representation allows us to recognize two possible candidates for the vertex $n$: it is either the first or last interval.
-Hence, by choosing which element of $[n]$ is represented by the interval $[0,1]$, we can upgrade the injective map in the proof of Sandwich Theorem to a map
+Thus even when we regard the graph as unlabeled, this unique representation allows us to recognize the vertices $n$ and $n-1$ as the outermost intervals, but not to tell these two vertices apart.
+Hence, by choosing which two elements of $[n]$ label these vertices, we can upgrade the injective map in the proof of Sandwich Theorem to a map

 that is at most $2$-to-$1$. \item Our results easily extend to the \emph{unlabeled} case.
 Indeed, the proof of Sandwich Theorem yields an injective map